sivalabs/spring-boot-maven-archetypes/README.md

 ## How to use?

+The archetypes are published to Maven central.
+You can generate projects using these archetypes using `mvn archetype:generate` and select the archetype number.

+### Install archetypes locally

-Clone the repo `git clone https://github.com/sivaprasadreddy/spring-boot-maven-archetypes.git`
+Clone the repo `git clone https://github.com/sivalabs/spring-boot-maven-archetypes.git`

 Run install script `./install.sh`